rschristopher/rschristopher.github.io/src/custody/protocols/index.md

 ## How much security do you want?

-The security of your Bitcoin custody can range from trivial to *nuclear launch code* level of security.
+The security of your Bitcoin custody can range from trivial to *nuclear-launch-code* level of security.
 On the trivial side, a mobile app hot wallet may be perfectly reasonable for someone who isn't too concerned with losing their funds.